n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.microsoftdynamicscrm.md

 # Microsoft Dynamics CRM

-The Microsoft Dynamics CRM node allows you to automate work in Microsoft Dynamics CRM, and integrate Microsoft Dynamics CRM with other applications. n8n has built-in support for a wide range of Microsoft Dynamics CRM features, including creating, updating, deleting, and getting clients, sites and tickets.
+The Microsoft Dynamics CRM node allows you to automate work in Microsoft Dynamics CRM, and integrate Microsoft Dynamics CRM with other applications. n8n has built-in support for a wide range of Microsoft Dynamics CRM features, including creating, updating, deleting, and getting accounts.

 On this page, you'll find a list of operations the Microsoft Dynamics CRM node supports and links to more resources.